lizard-demon/bhopblox/README.md

 - **Mode Controls**: Different button layouts and functionality based on speedrun vs build mode
 - **Navigation**: ESC key or "◀ EXIT" button to return to main menu, plus mode-specific controls like "🚀 Publish World" in build mode

-### What Makes This Platform Unique
+### What Makes This Game Unique

-**🚀 First Reddit-Native 3D Creation Platform**: The first complete 3D voxel world creation and gaming platform to run natively within Reddit posts, bringing both competitive gaming and creative tools to social media.
+**🚀 First Reddit-Native 3D Creation Game**: The first complete 3D voxel world creation and gaming platform to run natively within Reddit posts, bringing both competitive gaming and creative tools to social media.

-**🔨 Integrated Build & Play System**: Seamlessly switch between creating custom 3D voxel worlds and competing in speedrun challenges, all within the same platform.
+**🔨 Integrated Build & Play System**: Seamlessly switch between creating custom 3D voxel worlds and competing in speedrun challenges, all within the same game.

 **🏆 Community-Driven Competition**: Real-time leaderboards with precision timing across user-generated worlds - compete to beat records like the current 42.5 seconds.